Skip to main content

 Hometap's equity increaser guide.

 Are you a Pennsylvania homeowner who’s hoping to tap into the equity you’ve built to fund life expenses like paying off debt or making home renovations?
-A Hometap Investment can help you make the most of your home’s value and get cash to use however you’d like in as little as three weeks1 — all without interest or monthly payments.
+A Hometap Investment can help you make the most of your home’s value and get cash to use however you’d like in as little as three weeks1 — all without monthly payments.

 The more you know about your home equity, the better decisions you can make about what to do with it.
 Do you know how much equity you have in your home?
 The Home Equity Dashboard makes it easy to find out.